Recovering Preferences from Finite Data: Introduction

 Overall, our framework combines the elements of different traditions in economic modeling: the nonparametric approach and the finite amount of data in revealed preference analysis, the pairwise comparisons in decision theory and experiments (both online and laboratory), and the source of random errors in empirical research and econometrics.

 The paper proceeds as follows.
 The remainder of this section reviews related works.
-Section~\ref{sec:model} describes the model.
-Section~\ref{sec:mainresults} provides the main results.
-Sections~\ref{sec:applications-1} and~\ref{sec:applications-2} put these results to work in several economic environments.
-Section~\ref{sec:concluding-remarks} concludes with a discussion.
+Section~\ref{sec:Model} describes the model.
+Section~\ref{sec:Main results} provides the main results.
+Sections~\ref{sec:Preferences from utilities} and~\ref{sec:Application to monotone preferences} put these results to work in several economic environments.
+Section~\ref{sec:Concluding discussion} concludes with a discussion.
 Proofs are relegated to the appendices.

-\subsection{Related literature}
+\subsection{Related literature.}

-The rich literature on revealed-preference theory has been primarily concerned with the question of whether observed behavior conforms with standard models in economic theory.
-The workhorse of this literature, Afriat's theorem \citep{afriat,diewert1973afriat,varian1982nonparametric}, works with the classical model of consumer demand with linear budgets and finite data, and has been expanded in many directions.\footnote{ For example, \citet{reny2015characterization} extends Afriat's theorem to arbitrary, infinite data, \citet{matzkin1991axioms} and \citet{forges2009} work with nonlinear budget sets, \citet*{chavas1993generalized} and \citet*{nishimura} work with general choice problems.
-Some extensions were also developed for multiperson equilibrium models, as in \citet*{brown1996testable} and \citet*{carvajal2013revealed}, for example. } This line of research focuses for the most part on constructing revealed preference tests, and discussions of preference recoverability (as, for instance, in \citealp*{varian1982nonparametric}, or more recently \citealp*{cherchye2011revealed}) deal with bounding the sets of possible rationalizing preferences, not on uniquely recovering preferences.
+The literature on revealed-preference theory has been primarily concerned with the question of whether observed behavior conforms with standard models in economic theory.
+The workhorse of this literature, Afriat's theorem \citep{afriat,varian1982nonparametric}, works with the classical model of consumer demand with linear budgets and finite data, and has been expanded in many directions.\footnote{ For example, \citet{matzkin1991axioms} and \citet{forges2009} work with nonlinear budget sets, \citet*{chavas1993generalized} and \citet*{nishimura} work with general choice problems.
+Some extensions were also developed for multiperson equilibrium models, as in \citet*{brown1996testable}. } This line of research focuses for the most part on constructing revealed preference tests, and discussions of preference recoverability---as, for instance, in \citealp*{varian1982nonparametric}, or more recently \citealp*{cherchye2011revealed}---deal with bounding the sets of possible rationalizing preferences.